 (stored in one of the threads in that Forum).
 Thereafter you can push DataNucleus

 further yourself when you have time.
 Be aware though that once you have been given

-commit rights, inactivity for a period of time (e.g 3 months) will mean that you
+commit rights, inactivity for a period of time (e.g 6 months or more) will mean that you